NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Holy Chain.md

 You gain a +1 circumstance bonus to AC and saving throws against fiends.
 You appear radiant while you wear the armor, giving you a +2 item bonus to Diplomacy checks against all creatures except fiends.

-If you're unholy, you're [[Conditions/Drained|Drained 2]] while wearing _holy chain_.
+If you're unholy, you're [[Drained|Drained 2]] while wearing _holy chain_.
 You can't recover from this condition while wearing the armor.

 * * *